 In astrophysical problems radiative cooling can often modify the flow.
-The program supernova allows you to turn radiative cooling on and off.
-If you run with cooling you should have a file called corocool.tab available in your working directory.
+The program supernova_htll allows you to turn radiative cooling on and off.
+If you run with cooling you should have the file called corocool.tab available in your working directory.
+This file contains a table of the radiative cooling rate as a function of temperature.
 Without it the code will stop.